morpho-org/vault-v2/README.md

 **Timelocks** ensure that all actions taken by curators or owners that could directly or indirectly affect vault depositors are subject to a configurable delay.
 This gives users time to react to potentially malicious or risky actions before they take effect.

-In-kind redemptions represent both a liquidity guarantee and a robust protection against a misaligned curator.
-Combined with timelocks, this mechanism allows cautious depositors to react before any potentially harmful actions occur, ensuring the vault remains fully non-custodial.

 ### Main differences with Vault V1